Granville Community Calendar

 Please contact the Planning and Zoning Office at (740) 587-0707 for information about the following application forms and process descriptions:

-Are you starting a new busines in the Village of Granville?
+Are you starting a new business in the Village of Granville?

 Planning Commission Review